gitlabhq/gitlabhq/doc/ci/runners/README.md

 To create a specific Runner without having admin rights to the GitLab instance, visit the project you want to make the Runner work for in GitLab:

 1. Go to **Settings > CI/CD** to obtain the token
 1. [Register the Runner][register]

+## Registering a group Runner

+Creating a group Runner requires Master permissions for the group.
+To create a group Runner visit the group you want to make the Runner work for in GitLab:

+1. Go to **Settings > CI/CD** to obtain the token
+1. [Register the Runner][register]